Go Organic: 9 Natural Hair Dye Ideas

 I could go on, but you get the picture.
 Dying your hair can be fun and make you feel younger, fresh, and beautiful.
 The great thing is, you don’t have to give up dying your hair.

 I have a number of natural hair dye ideas that give vibrant, wonderful results.
 In fact, they’re not just beautiful and safe, but they are even super healthy for your hair!
+My friend tells me that Suvarna provides a range of organic hair dyes.
+It is worth checking out if you’re interested.

 I first want to talk about Henna, because it can be used with a combination of herbs to create many different colors.
 It is great for your hair!
 For more specific information about henna, see my post Henna Benefits and Uses.